DanLeEpicMan/website/content/writing/certain-level.md

 DataDrip was a project in Data Science UCSB.
 It was one of the finalists for Project Showcase 2025, ultimately scoring 3rd place.
 The premise of this project is that you submit a picture of your face, and it returns a wardrobe of fashion items.
 In essence, the project is finding ["drip"](https://www.kontentino.com/social-media-urban-dictionary/drip/) that will complement you.

-While at first glance this may seem questionable, the project was very well thought out.
+While at first glance this may seem questionable, the project was very well-thought-out.
 Color analysis motivates the entire approach, namely the [four seasons categorization](https://www.washingtonpost.com/lifestyle/style/color-analysis-what-looks-best-on-you/2021/08/16/16174e96-f92a-11eb-9c0e-97e29906a970_story.html).
 The idea here is that skin tone determines what "season" you are, which narrows down a list of suitable clothing items.
 My understanding of the project is it extracts facial features into embeddings via a pre-trained model, and from there uses heuristics to both classify a user's season and create a list of clothes.

 Aside from being an impressive project, I have a few key praises
 1. The members were pretty technical people, and for the most part, this was an entirely technical project.